xled/xled-docs/docs/protocol_details.rst

 1. Generate encryption key

    1. Use secret key: **supersecretkey!!**
-   2. get byte representation of MAC adress of a server and repeat it to length of the secret key
+   2. Get byte representation of MAC address of a server and repeat it to length of the secret key
    3. xor these two values

 2. Encrypt